-An economist and philologist by education
+Economist and philologist by education.

-A journalist and media expert by activity
+Journalist and media expert by occupation.

 My peers will remember back in 1988, when meetings of Armenia's parliament at the time, the Supreme Council, began to be broadcast on state television, people were impatiently looking forward to them, gathering in front of their TV sets, listening attentively, and discussing every interesting speech.
 It was this way too during the broadcast of the meetings of the first and second convocations of parliament after the country's independence.

 To be honest, I don't remember when those broadcasts stopped, but I think that the TV viewer of the 21st century lost nothing in this, especially since voting during the meetings of the last three convocations were nearly unanimous: barring the critical speeches of the National Assembly factions of the Heritage Party, sometimes also those of the Armenian Revolutionary Federation (Dashnaktsutyun) during the last convocation, nothing interesting happened during parliamentary meetings.
 Yes, let's not forget MPs voting in place of their colleagues, which, all the same, hardly would've been broadcast live.